vgoyal24/HairBundleLab/README.md

 By following these instructions, you should be able to download, install, and run HairBundleLab without any issues.
 For further details on app functionalities and more specific instructions, please refer to the [documentation](resources/HairBundleLab_Documentation.pdf).

 ### Navigating through HairBundleLab
 A detailed description with illustrations is provided in the [documentation](resources/HairBundleLab_Documentation.pdf) for HairBundleLab, explaining the different components of the app.
-For example, how to define the mechanical, electrical, and geometric properties, and what properties of the bundle can be changed in the app.
+For example, how to define the mechanical, electrical, and geometric properties and what properties of the bundle can be changed in the app.
 Please review Chapter 4 of the [documentation](resources/HairBundleLab_Documentation.pdf) to understand what each parameter means and where to modify these parameters in the app.

 ### Running HairBundleLab
 In Chapter 5 of the [documentation](resources/HairBundleLab_Documentation.pdf), we describe how to run the app once all the parameters are defined, along with an example using the default parameters for you to visualize the response of your HB.
 At the end of this chapter, you can find some tips and tricks, which we have detailed in Section 5.3 under miscellaneous information.